INFORMSJoC/2021.1096/README.md

  author =        {N. Noyan and G. Rudolf and M.A.
 Lejeune},

-  publisher =     {INFORMS Journal on Computing}, title =         {Distributionally Robust Optimization under Decision-Dependent Ambiguity Set with Applications to Machine Scheduling and Humanitarian Logistics},
+ journal =     {INFORMS Journal on Computing},

+ title =         {Distributionally Robust Optimization under Decision-Dependent Ambiguity Set with Applications to Machine Scheduling and Humanitarian Logistics},

   year =          {2021},